DanParkinson/project-4-django/AGILE.md

 - reservations can only be made by authenticated users.
 - Now the user needs to be linked with any reservation they make. simple edit to reservation model and views.
 - This caused problems with the database so changed to sqlite3 adn remigrated.
 - now to create users, reservation(That are hopefully linked to users) and create html that shows a logged in users reservations.
+- Now to link the my_reservations page into the nav bar for authenticated users